Seq works with event and time-series data, and has many features for working with date and time data.

 Now() function, or by parsing an ISO-8601 date/time string using

-Adding or subtracting the value of two durations will produce the expected values:
+Adding or subtracting the value of two durations works as you'd expect:

 1d + 30m will evaluate to

-Adding or subtracing a duration from a datetime will also produce what's expected:
+Adding or subtracting a duration from a datetime produces another datetime:

-Now() - 7d will evaluate to the instance seven days ago.
+Now() - 7d will evaluate to the same instant seven days ago.

 Many Seq features work server-side, and sometimes unattended, so expressions in queries don't have a single notion of the current time zone, and instead rely on the